Brandon Aiyuk Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Season Stats

-- Aiyuk has 826 yards receiving on 56 catches (84 targets) with five touchdowns this season, averaging 48.6 yards per game.
+- Aiyuk has totaled 826 receiving yards (48.6 per game) and five touchdowns, reeling in 56 passes on 84 targets.

-- So far this season, 16.3% of the 514 passes thrown by his team have gone Aiyuk's way.
+- Aiyuk has been the target of 84 of his team's 514 passing attempts this season, or 16.3% of the target share.

-- Aiyuk (10 red zone targets) has been the recipient of 15.9% of his team's 63 red zone pass attempts.
+- With 10 targets in the red zone this season, Aiyuk has been on the receiving end of 15.9% of his team's 63 red zone pass attempts.

-- The 49ers have thrown the football in 50.7% of their plays from scrimmage this year while running the ball 49.3% of the time.
-This offensive attack ranks 12th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Aiyuk's matchup with the Rams.